CraigWang1/custom-dataset-tools/Dataset Operations/README.md

 $ cd "../../path_to/object_detection_tools/Dataset Operations"
 ```
 # COCO_format.py
-This is a script to take a directory with images and corresponding xml labels in pascal [labelImg](https://github.com/tzutalin/labelImg) format, and format a copy into COCO format.
+This is a script to take a directory with images and corresponding xml labels in pascal [labelImg](https://github.com/tzutalin/labelImg) format and format a copy into COCO format.
 This is useful for taking custom datasets and training machine learning models on them.
 The script can also resize the images.

 Resizing is optional.